James, brother of Jesus: Relationship to Jesus, Mary and Joseph

-Younger half-brother, son of Mary and Joseph
+Possible identity as younger half-brother, son of Mary and Joseph

 Some writers, such as R.V.
 Tasker and D. Hill, interpret the Matthew 1:25 statement that Joseph "knew her not until she had brought forth her firstborn son" as meaning that Joseph and Mary did have normal marital relations after Jesus's birth, and that James, Joses, Jude, and Simon, were the natural sons of Mary and Joseph and, thus, half brothers of Jesus.
 Others, such as K. Beyer, point out that the Greek ἕως οὗ ('until') after a negative "often has no implication at all about what happened after the limit of the 'until' was reached".
 Raymond E. Brown also argues that "the immediate context favors a lack of future implication here, for Matthew is concerned only with stressing Mary's virginity before the child's birth".

 In addition, Mary, Joseph, and Jesus's brothers or siblings are often described together, without reference to any other relatives (Matthew 12:46–49, Mark 3:31–34, Mark 6:3, Luke 8:19–21, John 2:12, Acts 1:14), and Jesus's brothers are described without allusion to others (John 7:2–5, 1 Corinthians 9:5.
 For example, Matthew 13:55–56 says, "Isn't this the carpenter's son?
 Isn't his mother's name Mary, and aren't his brothers James, Joseph, Simon, and Jude?
 Aren't all his sisters with us?" and John 7:5 says, "Even his own brothers did not believe in him."